parker-t-jones/p0-person-201/README.md

 It must be a restaurant from the [JSON file of restaurants](data/restaurants_ninth.json).

 ## Developing the classes in Project P0: Person201

+There are four steps/code for you to complete, each is described in detail in sections below.

+1. Run `Person201Demo.java` and make a change to `Person201.java`.
+2. Run `Person201Nearby.java` and change the source of data that program uses.
+3. Create a new class, `Person201Farthest.java` modeled after code you download in `Person201Nearby.java`.
+4. Modify the code in `CountEateries.java`.

+There is an optional/challenge activity for you to complete.
+That's also described below.

 When you fork and clone the project, you'll be working primarily within the src folder with .java files -- many beginning with `Person201`.
 Your goal is to modify four programs/classes (`Person201.java`, `Person201Demo.java`, `CountEateries` and `Person201Nearby.java`), as well as to create a new program (`Person201Farthest.java`) to generate the desired output.
 As a challenge activity you'll be asked to determine the top/popular 9th street eateries among students in Compsci 201 in Fall 2025 by creating a class/program `PopularEatery`.